 7. The Printing Press

-The printing press is a prominent part of the foundation on which modern civilization was built upon.
+The printing press is a prominent part of the foundation upon which modern civilization was built.

 German goldsmith Johannes Gutenberg is credited with inventing the printing press around 1436, although he was not the first to automate the printing process.
 Woodblock printing in China dates back to the 9th century, and Korean bookmakers were printing with moveable metal type around 100 years before Gutenberg.

-Johannes Gutenberg’s machine, however, improved on the already existing presses and introduced them to the West.
-By 1500, Gutenberg presses were operating throughout Western Europe, with a production of 20 million materials, from individual pages, to pamphlets, and books.
+Gutenberg’s machine, however, improved on the already existing presses and introduced them to the West.
+By 1500, Gutenberg presses were operating throughout Western Europe, with a production of 20 million materials, from individual pages to pamphlets, and books.